mixotricha/makertron_client/README.md

 This stands in contrast to OpenSCAD client model which features a plethora of complex rendering tricks in order to try and manage the speed/quality challenge.
 The whole lot is glued together in a tight complicated blob.
 The OpenSCAD parser while supporting an excellent CSG language ( though in some areas ambiguous ) is so glued to the interface and supporting code that it is hard for the language to evolve or move forwards from that interface.
 It is our opinion that this effort has stalled and something new needed to be developed to address these issues.
 A few good efforts are being made at this.

-<li>OpenJSCAD</li>
-<li>ImplicitCAD</li>

-The OpenJSCAD from what we can tell has also stalled and perhaps most importantly the engine is a pure JS implementation with all the floating point problems ( leaks ) that such an engine will bring.

-We are proposing an alternative solution that does the constructive geometry operations on the server side.

 <h2>Makertron Client</h2>